luisprooc/API_projectsJS/Readme.md

 * You must enter the technology that you wish to use in your next job.

 * This project will be use axios.

+## CRUD CRM WITH REST

+* This project will be use json server.

+* The project will be divided into modules.

+* You can add, delete and update clients.

+* This project will be use a simulate API.